 such other matters as the Authority considers appropriate.

-Send-Back Process

 Where the Authority considers that it is unable to form an opinion in relation to a Modification Proposal submitted to it, then it may issue a direction to the Panel specifying any additional steps that the Authority requires in order to form such an opinion (including drafting or amending the proposed legal text, revising the proposed implementation timetable, and/or revising or providing additional analysis and/or information).
-Where the Authority issues a direction to the Panel pursuant to this Section D9.3:
+Where the Authority issues a direction to the Panel pursuant to this Section D8.2:

 the decision of the Change Board in respect of the Modification Proposal shall be null and void;

-the Panel shall send the Modification Proposal back to the relevant Working Group (or shall establish a Working Group) to consider the matters raised by the Authority, and to prepare a revised Modification Report;
+the Code Administrator shall seek to address the matters raised by the Authority and may, or where directed by the Panel shall, consult with the relevant Working Group (or establish a Working Group) to consider the matters raised by the Authority, and prepare a revised Modification Report which will be presented to the Panel in accordance with Section D6.4 (Consideration of the Modification Report);

 the Panel shall revise the timetable applying to the Modification Proposal; and